gbv/bartoc.org/README.md

 npm install
 ~~~

-Optionally transform the Drupal export from September 2020 and other vocabulayr files to JSKOS format (requires Perl >= 5.14 without additional modules):
+Optionally transform the Drupal export from September 2020 and other vocabulary files to JSKOS format (requires Perl >= 5.14 without additional modules):

 ~~~sh
 npm run data